 FRAMEBUILDER Antonio Taverna,, Padua, who built my wonderful new all-road (gravel) bike.

-CYCLEWEAR.., whose headquarters and factory store are in Fonzaso, near Feltre and Pedavena, at the foot of the Dolomites.
+CYCLEWEAR.., whose headquarters and are in Fonzaso, near Feltre and Pedavena, at the foot of the Dolomites.
 Their designs are stylish, tasteful and modern, the quality is excellent, and garments are not ridiculously overpriced.
-Steffi, Mattia, and Irina, the friendly, helpful staff, know the products inside out, and can be trusted for good advice.
+Manager Vincenzo, and Steffi, Mattia, and Irina, the friendly, helpful staff, know the products inside out, and can be trusted for good advice.

 BIKE SADDLE...The Lite 209.
 The entire line of SMP saddles has the same unique, patented, design, which was developed from studies and analyses of the way a cyclist's anatomy interacts with the saddle in various positions and situations.
 I have found it to be the most comfortable saddle I've ever used in my 47 years of cycling.
 Read what a has to say about SMPs.

 COMPONENTS... (pronounced kahm pah n'yolo) and (pronounced mee kay), but not just because they are Veneto-based companies.
 I've been using Campagnolo components since I bought a Legnano with a Nuovo Record group in the 70's.
 I still have it on my vintage bike, as well as 8, 9, and 10 speed shifters and derailleurs on various bikes.
 They still work fine! (and if they were to break or wear out, it would be possible to rebuild them).
 I prefer the "one lever, one action" method to shifting with a brake lever, and the hoods are more comfortable for my hands and riding position (I think they are more elegant and attractive as well).
-My all-road wheels were built with Miche hubs and cassettes, which give you the invaluable option of choosing cogs with whatever number of teeth you prefer.
+My road and all road bikes both use Miche cassettes, which give you the invaluable option of choosing cogs with whatever number of teeth you prefer.

 BIKEPACKING GEAR......designed and manufactured right here in the Veneto.